aaronshaver/reward-points-server/README.md

 * If I did this project over again, I would do it using a database.
 It would be really nice to be able to use SQL to do stuff like: `SELECT SUM(points) FROM transactions WHERE payer_id = 1 AND user_id = 'uuid' ORDER BY timestamp`
+* The exercise document didn't specify what to do in case of trying to spend more points than were available for the user, so I went with the conservative approach of not allowing that kind of spend request to succeed (you'll get a 400 bad request and points will remain unspent if you try)